ajitrautela/32074733-bb41-4b1c-9868-ddaa638c1a5e/README.md

 The test results can be verified in following ways
 - GitHub Actions workflow
 - Running tests by opening solution in Visual Studio
+- Running console application to input a string of numbers